newton.ik.IKObjective#

 Parameters:

-• model (newton.Model) – The kinematic model.
+• model (Model) – Shared articulation model.

 Parameters:

-• model (newton.Model) – The kinematic model.
+• model (Model) – Shared articulation model.

 Parameters:

-• model (newton.Model) – The kinematic model.
+• model (Model) – Shared articulation model.

 Parameters:

-• n_batch is the size of the evaluation batch, not the number of base problems.
+• n_batch (int) – Number of evaluation rows processed together.
+This is the expanded solver batch, not necessarily the number of base IK problems.

 supports_analytic()#